Lisnaskea: Primary level

+Lisnaskea has the county's only Irish medium preschool and primary school.
+Naíscoil agus Búnscoil an Traonaigh.

 Primary schools in the area in St Eugene's Knocks Primary School, The Moat Primary School and St Ronan's Primary School.

 Secondary level

 At second level, St Kevin's College (also known as St Kevin's Secondary School) is located at Derryree in Lisnaskea.
 It was formed, in 2017, following the merger of St Comhghall's College (a Roman Catholic school in Lisnaskea which operated from 1970 until 2017) and St Eugene's College in Rosslea.

 Another school, Lisnaskea High School (Castle Balfour Demesne), was the town's only non-Catholic high school.
 It was amalgamated with nearby Devenish College in 2013.
 Since then, 75% of the school's students transferred to Devenish College, with other students transferring to Erne Integrated College and Fivemiletown High School.

 Libraries

 A new public library was opened in Main Street on 8 April 2015 by Libraries NI at a cost of £1.28m.
 It is spread over two floors with a special children's library and conference rooms.